mapnik/node-mapnik/README.md

     npm install -g mapnik

-## Quick rendering test

-To see if things are working try rendering a world map with the sample data

-From the source checkout root do:

-    export NODE_PATH=./lib
-    node ./examples/simple/render.js ./examples/stylesheet.xml map.png

 ## Using node-mapnik from your node app

 To require node-mapnik as a dependency of another package put in your package.json:

     "dependencies"  : { "mapnik":"*" } // replace * with a given semver version string

-## Examples

-See the 'examples/README.md' for more usage examples.

-For some of the examples you will need:

-    npm install generic-pool
-    npm install get

 ## Tests

 To run the tests do:

     npm test

-Or you can manually install mocha and then just do:

-    make test

 ## License